 Dequin District, Yunnan, West of China.
 A region with a Tibetan majority, which in its vast population represents one of the many ethnic minorities of the great Chinese empire.
-The locals still lives on agriculture and tradition, to the rhythm of songs and dances that are repeated every evening in the central square.
-Its inhabitants still have the opportunity to live their religiosity and traditions freely, but at a high price, because the Chinese government has literally invaded them.
-From an ideological and historical point of view, through a well-planned tourist invasion, which exploits this magnificent ancient anthropological reality.
-A minority that fortunately is protected, in a condition bordering on compromise, which puts a strain on the ability to maintain authenticity and historical-social roots.
-The mass-marketing associated with rampant Chinese capitalism finds one of its greatest expressions, with all the incredible contradictions of a Tibetan-style Luna-Park, which, with a cunning commercial idea, has been renamed ‘Shangry-La’, as the enchanted city of Hilton novel.
+The locals still live on agriculture and tradition, to the rhythm of songs and dances that are repeated every evening in the central square.
+Its inhabitants still have the opportunity to practice their religiosity and traditions freely, but at a high price, because the Chinese government has invaded them, from an ideological and historical point of view, through a well-planned tourist invasion, which exploits this magnificent ancient anthropological reality.
+A minority that fortunately is protected, in a condition balancing on compromise, which puts a strain on the ability to maintain authenticity and historical-social roots.
+The mass marketing associated with the rampant Chinese capitalism finds one of its greatest expressions, with all the incredible contradictions of a Tibetan-style Luna-Park, which, with a cunning commercial idea, has been renamed ‘Shangry-La’, as the enchanted city of the Hilton novel.